MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-guides.md

 1. In the **Install Dynamics 365 Guides** dialog box, select an environment, select the **I agree to the terms of service** check box, and then select **Install**.

+   > [!NOTE]
+   > If you don't see your environment and you have a valid Guides license, you might have installed Dynamics 365 Guides on a trial environment that has expired.
+You can go to the  [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), select your trial environment, and [switch it to a production environment](/power-platform/admin/switch-environment).

     In the Power Platform admin center, the following message is shown: "Dynamics 365 Guides installation started at \<*time*\>, \<*date*\> by \<*name*\> Account."

     While the solution is being installed, **Installing** appears in the **Status** field for the app.
 After the app has been installed, the **Status** field is updated to **Installed**.